ceph/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 ExtentCache
 -----------

-It's pretty important to be able to pipeline writes on the same object.
+It is pretty important to be able to pipeline writes on the same object.
 For this reason, there is a cache of extents written by cacheable operations.
 Each extent remains pinned until the operations referring to it are committed.
 The pipeline prevents rmw operations